 Huntington’s disease affects the brain, causing changes to the way people think, move, behave and express emotions.
 Sometimes people with Huntington’s disease don’t notice their symptoms progressing, and it can be difficult for family and carers to understand what is happening.

-Support services are available to help carers, including respite care and supported accommodation options for loved ones with Huntington’s disease.
+Support services are available to help carers, including respite care and supported accommodation options.